Dyson Daniels: National team career

 Daniels represented Australia at the 2018 FIBA Oceania Under-15 Championship in Papua New Guinea.
-He averaged 8.3 points, 3.7 rebounds, and 2.7 assists per game, helping his team win the gold medal.
+He averaged 8.3 points, 3.7 rebounds and 2.7 assists per game, helping his team win the gold medal.
 On 20 February 2021, a 17-year-old Daniels made his debut for the Australian senior national team at FIBA Asia Cup qualification.
-He recorded 23 points, six steals, and four assists in an 81–52 win over New Zealand.
+He recorded 23 points, six steals and four assists in an 81–52 win over New Zealand.
+He helped Australia to beat France in a preparation game for the 2024 Olympic Games, scoring a reverse layup on the buzzer to win the game.